hyprside/hyprside/README.md

-# Hyprside
+# EverythingOS

-**Hyprside** is a next-generation immutable Linux operating system built around modern UI principles and GPU acceleration.
+**EverythingOS** is a next-generation immutable Linux operating system built around modern UI principles and GPU acceleration.
 It combines native performance, deep system integration, and full user customization — without sacrificing determinism or security.

 ---

 ## 🧭 Philosophy

-Hyprside is a love letter to the Linux kernel — a demonstration of what it can truly become.
+EverythingOS is a love letter to the Linux kernel — a demonstration of what it can truly become.

 - Takes inspiration from mobile operating systems like Android and iOS, and from Apple’s UX/UI philosophy
 - The base system is **immutable**, delivered as a **SquashFS image**
 - User configuration is stored in the **HyprRegistry**, not traditional dotfiles
-- The entire UI stack is powered by **HyprUI**, a GPU-native Rust framework
+- The entire UI stack is powered by **EverythingUI**, a GPU-native Rust framework
 - The compositor is a fork of **Hyprland**, adapted for non-technical users
-- Designed to be **daemonless** wherever possible — fewer background processes, more CPU for your apps

 ---